-In 2013, Burns & McDonnell started working with Newport Beach city staff to address this multifaceted problem.
+In 2013, we started working with Newport Beach city staff to address this multifaceted problem.
 The solution was a constructed wetland that would treat both dry and wet weather flows in Big Canyon Creek and eliminate vector habitat associated with storm drainage.

-After several field assessments the Burns & McDonnell team developed the concept design for the Big Canyon Treatment Wetland (BCTW).
+After several field assessments, the our team developed the concept design for the Big Canyon Treatment Wetland (BCTW).
 When completed, the project will enhance restoration efforts that are planned for the lower Big Canyon Watershed, which include trails and public access to the restored area that will also provide public access and recreation in the area.
 Education materials developed for the restoration may also include the water quality enhancements achieved by the BCTW.
-In this way the BCTW will be a continuation of the recreational and educational opportunities provided by the lower Big Canyon restoration.
+In this way, the BCTW will be a continuation of the recreational and educational opportunities provided by the lower Big Canyon restoration.

 Newport Beach, California

 $2.3 million project funded by a grant from the OCTA

 Designed to treat dry weather and wet weather flows in Big Canyon Creek to remove transportation-related pollutants and selenium

 Restores 3 acres of degraded habitat to natural conditions

 Natural system fully integrated with large-scale restoration of Big Canyon